Jacob Aue Sobol

 Jul 3, 2015

-From 29 September to 4 October, when he will be poised to finish one of his current photographic projects on the high cliffs of Normandy, Jean Gaumy will guide a group of 9 serious photographers during an intensive daily program...
+From 29 September to 4 October, when he will be finishing one of his current photographic projects on the high cliffs of Normandy, Jean Gaumy will guide a group of 9 serious photographers during an intensive daily program...

 Agro-Hydraulic Development in Kenya's Kerio Valley